 - The Carolina Reaper was named the world's hottest chili in 2013.

-Chilies come in various sizes, colors, and shapes, as well as varying levels of pungency, which makes classification a daunting undertaking for an amateur botanist.
+Chilies come in various sizes, colors, and shapes as well as varying levels of pungency, which makes classification a daunting undertaking for an amateur botanist.
 There are 25 recognized wild varieties and between 2,000 to 3,000 cultivars grown across the world.
 Chilies get their kick from the phytonutrient called capsaicin which attaches to the taste bud TRPV1 receptors that detect scalding heat and send spicy heat signals to the brain.
-Chilies are ranked using the Scoville Heat Unit (SHU) scale which is used to quantify the level of heat units per unit of dry mass in pepper by measuring the concentration of capsaicinoids.
+Chilies are ranked using the Scoville Heat Unit (SHU) scale which quantifies the level of heat units per unit of dry mass in pepper by measuring the concentration of capsaicinoids.
 The throne for the hottest chili has changed hands over the past decade with numerous farmers across the world experimenting with new practices and techniques meant to produce hotter and spicier chilies.

 The Hottest Chilies In The World

 The Carolina Reaper is among the world’s hottest chilies.
 The mean-looking pepper was initially named the HP22B.
 The Carolina Reaper is gnarled and red with a tail that is small and pointed, and it is a cross between the Red Habanero and the Pakistani Naga.
 The pepper went into the Guinness World Records in 2013 for being the world hottest chili in the world after surpassing the Trinidad Scorpion.
 The pepper has an average SHU of 1.64 million with some peaking at almost 2.2 million SHU.
 The pepper is famed for the excellent fruity flavor that accompanies the heat of the pepper.